Strong results boost FTSE, Jimmy Choo soars on Michael Kors takeover

 By Helen Reid

-LONDON, July 25 (Reuters) - Strong results and buoyant basic resource stocks boosted Britain's blue-chip index on Tuesday, as small-cap luxury shoemaker Jimmy Choo soared 17 percent after an agreed bid by U.S. retailer Michael Kors.
+LONDON, July 25 (Reuters) - Strong results and buoyant basic resource stocks boosted Britain's blue-chip index on Tuesday and small-cap luxury shoemaker Jimmy Choo soared 17 percent after an agreed bid by U.S. retailer Michael Kors.

-Britain's FTSE 100 jumped 0.7 percent, erasing the previous session's losses as results from Informa and Segro impressed.
+The FTSE 100 jumped 0.8 percent, erasing the previous session's losses as results from Informa and Segro impressed.

-Media company Informa led European gainers and the FTSE 100, up 5.8 percent to a record high.
+Media company Informa rose as much as 7 percent to a record high before paring some gains and ending up 2.7 percent.

-Informa's focus on the exhibitions space has helped it outperform the broader European media sector, one of the worst-performing year-to-date.
+Informa's focus on exhibitions space has helped it outperform the broader European media sector, one of the worst-performing in the year-to-date.

-Property developer Segro jumped to a nine-year high up 3.8 percent after the value of its assets increased as online shopping boosts demand for warehouses.
+Property developer Segro leaped to a nine-year high, up 2.9 percent after the value of its assets increased as online shopping boosted demand for warehouses.

-Leading losers among blue-chips was subprime lender Provident Financial, down 4.2 percent after reporting first-half profit fell 22.6 percent due to a reduction in the number of debt collection agents at its home credit division.
+Leading blue-chip losers was subprime lender Provident Financial, down 5.8 percent after reporting first-half profit fell 22.6 percent due to a reduction in the number of debt collection agents at its home credit division.

 "The move from Kors doesn't surprise us as it shows the increasing ambition of U.S. accessible luxury peers to build multibrand groups similar to those in the European luxury space," said Zuzanna Pusz, luxury analyst at Berenberg.

-Miners Anglo American, Antofagasta, BHP Billiton, Glencore and Rio Tinto bolstered blue-chip gains, up 1.7 to 5.3 percent as London copper hit its highest level since mid-February after China's economy showed unexpected strength.
+Miners Anglo American, Antofagasta, BHP Billiton, Glencore and Rio Tinto bolstered blue-chip gains, with London copper hitting its highest level since mid-February after China's economy showed unexpected strength.

 Disappointing updates from Domino's Pizza and Virgin Money kept gains on the mid-cap index more modest.

 Acacia said it did not believe it owed the money.
-The stock has been suffering for months since Tanzania banned gold exports in a surprise move that crippled the firm's business in the country.
+The stock has been suffering for months since Tanzania banned gold exports in a surprise move that crippled the firm's business in the East African state.

-Challenger bank Virgin Money dropped 8 percent after a subdued outlook took focus away from stronger first-half figures.
-(Reporting by Helen Reid; editing by John Stonestreet)
+Challenger bank Virgin Money dropped 8.8 percent after a subdued outlook shifted the focus away from stronger first-half figures.
+(Reporting by Helen Reid and Danilo Masoni; editing by Mark Heinrich)